Abhinickz/learn_rust/notes_rust.md

 ##	Shadowing
 #	Re-declare a variable using let again to shadow the previuos type & value of data type.

-#	Shadowing is different than marking a variable as mut. because??
+#	Shadowing is different than marking a variable as mut.
 #	We’ll get a compile-time error if we accidentally try to reassign to any variable without using the let keyword.

 #	The other difference between mut and shadowing is that because we’re effectively creating a new variable when we use the let keyword again.
 #	We can change the type of the value but reuse the same name. saves us from the heckle of using temp name.
+#	We can declare the variable as mut again after shadowing.

 #	Shadowing thus spares us from having to come up with different names.
 let spaces = " ";